paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-058-erodible-land-and-wetland-conservation-and-reserve-program.md

 (3) During the crop year:

-  (A) A payment made pursuant to a contract entered into under the environmental quality incentives program under part IV of subchapter IV of this chapter.
+  (A) A payment made pursuant to a contract entered into under the environmental quality incentives program under part IV of subchapter IV.

-  (B) A payment under any other provision of subchapter IV of this chapter.
+  (B) A payment under any other provision of subchapter IV.

   (C) A payment under section 2201 or 2202 of this title.